TECHNOLOGIES

 A zero-knowledge proof lets one party (the prover) convince another (the verifier) that they know some piece of information, without disclosing the information itself.
 The canonical example: prove that you are over 18 without revealing your date of birth.

 In production, ZK shows up in two flavors.
 ZK-SNARKs are smaller and faster to verify but require a trusted setup.
 ZK-STARKs are larger and slower but need no trusted setup and are post-quantum safe.
-Most chains now offer pre-built circuits for common proofs (identity, balance, voting eligibility) so you do not need a cryptographer on staff.
+Most chains now offer pre-built circuits for common proofs (identity, balance, voting eligibility) so you do not need a cryptographer on staff to ship a smart contract that verifies them.

 // FAQ